 - Repeat to add rows three, four, five and six.
 Remember, you always start with backs together so your seam will stand up and show on the front.

-- Stitch around the entire outside edge of the quilt, using a ½" seam allowance.
+- When all the rows are complete, stitch around the entire outside edge of the quilt, using a ½" seam allowance.

 - With a pair of very sharp scissors, make small snips at ¼" intervals along ALL the raw seam edges in between the squares (yep -- that's a lot of snipping; there are 60 sections to clip).